-Modular Nature of Postfix
+Modular nature of Postfix

 One of the key aspects of Postfix is that it is designed to be a modular package.
-The base installation itself is fairly small and the vast majority of the 'usual' mail administration, such as anti-spam and anti-virus, are actually conducted by third party packages like SpamAssassin.
+The base installation itself is fairly small, and the vast majority of the "usual" mail administration, such as anti-spam and anti-virus, is actually conducted by third-party packages like SpamAssassin.

 You can begin to see the modular nature of Postfix when you look at the main.cf file.
 Many settings refer to other files on the server.
 This setup can seem slightly confusing at first, and your initial reaction might be to hard code the data rather than reference another file with a single word in it.
 However, we recommend retaining the modularity of Postfix and editing multiple files for what might seem like simple settings.
 Such modularity will be useful when you start adding multiple domains, users, and aliases to your setup.

 sudo nano /etc/postfix/main.cf